ovictordaga/BlenderBuild/README.md

 The buttons_blender_25082017_documentado.py code should be run in the python console within blender.
 Then a palette with the tools will be created.

 The results of renders and assemblies can be seen in the folder "sistema de montagens resultado"

+*In the code remember to change the lines so that the address of the files is correct for your machine

+NEXT STEPS: Make the plugin interface all in Web Interface, and the conection with blender in a API restful running in a local server.